iomesh/docs/docs/volume-operations/volume-operations.md

    ```
    $ kubectl create -f pvc-1.yml
    ```
    Once done, IOMesh will sense the creation of this PVC and automatically create a new PV based on the `spec` in it, binding them.
-Then the pair of PV and PVC will be available for use. （是创建，还是 search for
+Then the pair of PV and PVC will be available for use.

 3. Run the following command to check for results.

    ```
-   $ kubectl get pvc pvc-1.yml
+   $ kubectl get pvc pvc-1.yaml
    ```

-4. 加一个查看 PV 的命令

 ### Expanding PV
 To expand the capacity of a PV, you should modify its corresponding PVC.
 Once done, the newly generated PVs will be created with the new capacity.